S4Y4N/Trity/README.md

 ##### No
 ========================
 #### Will Trity work on Mac OSX
-##### I am not sure because there is no way for me to test it, but if someone would like to and told me the results I would greatly appreciate it :-)
+##### I am not sure because there is no way for me to test it, but if someone would like to and told me the results I would greatly appreciate it :-) Except that you would have to install the modules manually.
 ========================

 ### Donations?